Jump to start of content

 Kenneth S. O'Rourke, MD, Chair

 Kenneth S. O'Rourke, MD, ChairDr.
-O'Rourke, who is board certified in Internal Medicine and Rheumatology, is a Professor of Medicine at Wake Forest School of Medicine (WFSM).
-He is the Director of the Rheumatology Fellowship Training Program in the Section on Rheumatology and Immunology at WFSM (1995 to present).
+O'Rourke, who is board certified in Internal Medicine and Rheumatology, is in private practice in Portland, Maine, and Division Director of Rheumatology at Maine Medical Center.
+Until 2017 he was Professor of Medicine at Wake Forest School of Medicine (WFSM) and the Director of the Rheumatology Fellowship Training Program from 1995 to 2017.

-Prior to his appointment at WFSM in 1992, Dr. O'Rourke was a lecturer in the Rheumatology Division of the Department of Internal Medicine at the University of Michigan (1991 to 1992).
+Prior to his appointment at WFSM in 1992, Dr. O'Rourke was a lecturer in the Rheumatology Division at the University of Michigan (1991 to 1992).
 Prior to that position, he practiced general internal medicine in the United States Air Force (USAF) (1986 to 1989) and was the Program Director of the Transitional Year Residency at David Grant USAF Medical Center at Travis Air Force Base, California, while concurrently serving on the volunteer clinical faculty as Assistant Clinical Professor of Internal Medicine at the University of California, Davis (1987 to 1989).

-Dr. O'Rourke is a fellow of the American College of Rheumatology (ACR) and member of the American College of Physicians.
-He is a member on the ACR's Curriculum Taskforce of the Committee on Education, and the Next Accreditation System Working Group of the Committee on Training and Workforce (COTW) that created the Rheumatology Entrustable Physician Activities and Rheumatology, Curricular Milestones.
-He currently serves as Chair of the American Board of Internal Medicine Rheumatology Board Exam Committee.
+Dr. O'Rourke is a Fellow of the American College of Rheumatology (ACR) and Fellow of the American College of Physicians.
+He has served on multiple ACR education committees including the Committee on Training and Workforce and its Subcommittee on Education that created the Rheumatology Entrustable Physician Activities and Rheumatology Curricular Milestones, and updated the ACR Core Curriculum for Rheumatology Fellowship Programs.
+He was a member of the Accreditation Council for Graduate Medical Education Milestones 2.0 Working Group that created the Rheumatology Milestones and Supplemental Guide.
+He also served as Chair of the ABIM Rheumatology Board Exam Committee.
 He is a founding member of the Carolinas Fellows Collaborative, whose work has included the creation of a competency-based curriculum of goals, objectives and linked evaluations for rheumatology fellowship training programs.
-At WFSM, he has served on numerous education committees, including as Director of the second-year Musculoskeletal Block of the Systems Pathophysiology Course.

-Dr O'Rourke obtained a bachelor's degree in bioengineering from the University of California, Berkeley.
-He trained in internal medicine at the David Grant USAF Medical Center and rheumatology training at the University of Michigan Medical Center.
+Dr. O'Rourke obtained a bachelor's degree in bioengineering from the University of California, Berkeley.
+He trained in internal medicine at the David Grant USAF Medical Center and completed rheumatology training at the University of Michigan Medical Center.

 Dr. O’Rourke reported that he speaks for the American College of Rheumatology, receiving consulting fees.